 Besides the boardwalk, there is also a scenic drive that traverses Fakahatchee Strand Preserve Park, but the road has some huge potholes, we prefer walking along the boardwalk.

-Big Cypress Bend is a bit over half a mile, 1.2 miles round trip, and it goes through the deepest part of the Strand.
+The Big Cypress Bend Boardwalk is a bit over half a mile, 1.2 miles round trip, and it goes through the deepest part of the Strand.
 The path is flanked by tall bald cypresses and very thick vegetation.